JavierGonzalez/BMP/README.md

 Actions are composed in JavaScript and broadcast with [Trezor Connect](https://github.com/trezor/connect/blob/develop/docs/methods/composeTransaction.md) (more hardware wallets in future).

 BMP does not store private keys.
 The entire BMP database is public information.
-BMP can work isolated without internet.

 More in **[BMP Protocol](https://bmp.virtualpol.com/protocol)** and paper in [Chinese](https://virtualpol.com/BMP_CN.pdf), [English](https://virtualpol.com/BMP_EN.pdf) and [Spanish](https://virtualpol.com/BMP_ES.pdf).

+#### Features

+* Hardware-wallet authentication.
+* Real-time chat with hashpower.
+* Nick change.
+* Voting creation with multiple points and options.
+* Votes with hashpower.
+* Rectifiable votes.
+* Verifiable.
+* On-chain.

 #### Requirements to participate